Ketel Marte Player Props: Diamondbacks vs. Rockies

 Ketel Marte At The Plate

-- Marte is batting .282 with eight doubles, four triples, seven home runs and 15 walks.
+- Marte is hitting .282 with eight doubles, four triples, seven home runs and 15 walks.

-- Among the qualifying hitters, he ranks 40th in batting average, while his on-base percentage ranks 66th and he is 49th in slugging.
+- Among the qualified hitters in baseball, his batting average ranks 42nd, his on-base percentage ranks 63rd, and he is 48th in the league in slugging.

-- Marte enters this game on a eight-game hitting streak.
-During his last outings, he's hitting .318 with one homer.
+- Marte will look to extend his eight-game hitting streak.
+He's batting .318 with one homer over the course of his last outings.

-- He has gone deep in 14.3% of his games this year, and 3.2% of his chances at the plate.
+- In 14.3% of his games this season, he has hit a home run, and 3.2% of his trips to the dish.

-- Marte has an RBI in 15 of 49 games this season, with multiple RBI in six of them.
+- In 30.6% of his games this season, Marte has picked up at least one RBI.
+In six of those games (12.2%) he recorded two or more RBI.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.